5 benefits of conducting risk assessments

 By Joanna Weekes

 Why do you need to conduct risk assessments in your workplace?
-The fact is, you have to do it – it’s a legal requirement and there is no getting around that.
-But sometimes, knowing the reason why you’re doing something helps motivate you to actually do it.
+You have to do it – it’s a legal requirement, and there is no getting around that.
+But sometimes, knowing why you’re doing something helps motivate you to do it.

 Hazard identification and risk assessment will help you:

 - Recognise and control hazards in your workplace.

 - Create awareness among your employees – and use it as a training tool.

 - Set risk management standards based on acceptable safe practices and legal requirements.